 last week it was time to cut back all the strong new growth on all my Yamadori Taxus baccata’s that I collected many, many years ago in Wales with my dear friends Tony Tickle, Terry Foster and Mike Sullivan.
-Last year they were all heavily fed and allowed to grow freely to build up their strength and that resulted this year in strong growth all over all of them!
-So like I mentioned before, last week it was the right time to cut back all the new strong growth!
+Last year they were all heavily fed and allowed to grow freely to build up their strength and that resulted in this year in strong growth all over all of them!
+So like I mentioned before, last week was the right time to cut back all the new strong growth!
 How do you know when the right time has arrived?
-Easy, when the new growth has become harderstiffer to the touch and has become a darker colour green!
-Then it is time to cut back into that new growth with a very sharp and clean scissors, leaving 3 pairs of needles on a strong shoot and 4 or 5 pairs of the weaker ones!
-But IMPORTANT: you don’t cut back the new growth on branches that are weak or the ones that you want to thicken or to extend!!!
+Easy, when the new growth has become harder and stiffer to the touch and has become a darker colour green!
+Then it is time to cut back into that new growth with very sharp and clean scissors, leaving 3 pairs of needles on a strong shoot and 4 or 5 pairs of the weaker ones!
+But IMPORTANT: you don’t cut back the new growth on branches that are weak or the ones that you want to thicken or extend!!!
 But even on branches that need to grow, you should remove some/most of the old needles to promote back budding!!!
 After all, this is done, you give the trees at least a week time to recover from the stress and to close all the wounds from cutting them!
 Then you carefully pick/pull off the old needles from last season, making sure that you pull in the direction they grow!
 This reduces the chance of damage to the often thin branches!
-After all, this is don and all goes well than many new strong buds will start to appear at the end of this season, and for sure in the next growing season!
+After all, if this is done and all goes well then many new strong buds will start to appear at the end of this season, and for sure in the next growing season!
 The other advantage is that because most branches are now without needles sunlight can reach all areas better and it has become much easier to select and wire them all!
 All this will result in healthy and strong growth closer to the trunk and main branches and the fuller appearance that we seek in Yew Bonsai and Bonsai in general!

-Below: The first one that I like to show to you is a Yamadori baccata that was given to me as a present by Tony Tickle when he visited my house almost 20 years ago now!
-He had collected it himself a few years earlier and I remember him smiling when he gave it to me and said: “let see what you can make out of this”?!
-When I later took it out off its plastic training pot, I understood exactly what he meant when he said this!
+Below: The first one that I like to show you is a Yamadori baccata that was given to me as a present by Tony Tickle when he visited my house almost 20 years ago now!
+He had collected it himself a few years earlier and I remember him smiling when he gave it to me and said: “let’s see what you can make out of this”?!
+When I later took it out of its plastic training pot, I understood exactly what he meant when he said this!
 Underneath the wide base of the tree grew a 15 cm long thick root with only roots at the end….it looked like a lollypop!
 It took me the better part of 4 years to force the tree to make roots higher and closer to the trunk base so that I could finally shorten that long root and plant the tree in a more normal pot!
 But during those years I had already started to style the tree and found a solution to make good use of that bulging trunk section and the Jin that emerged from it on the left!
 And that solution was all the time lying on my garden floor!
 It was a viewing stone from Indonesia which, when I held them together, fitted like a clove!
 The small base of the tree fell exactly into a cavity in the stone and the Jin rested on top of it, like a big branch that had died back many years ago….amazing! 🙂 Then in February 2007, the Bonsai made it through the tough pre-selection of the prestigious “Noelanders Trophy” in Heusden/Zolder Belgium.
 The lollypop Yew had become a Bonsai! 🙂

 Height 55 cm/22 Inch.
 Table, scroll and Shikishi Japan.